top of page

 The ‘’Enigma Machine’’ captured in Norway.
 This was among the first ones adopted by the ‘’Reichsmarine’’ (German Naval Forces)

 In December of 1944, Germany made their last desperate gasp.
 No one expected it.
-They had been surrendering unit by unit in Belgium when we got our first real look at what these bastards did to unarmed civilians.
+Man, they were on something.
+When I say they were "on something," I am talking about drugs.
+They were racing non-stop, and with fewer men, the same ones were having to fight 18 hours a day.
+We didn't know this of course, Instead we believed they had many more men than they actually had.
+I think it was some type of speed or highly concentrated caffeine.
+We'd capture their prisoners and their eyes would be stuck in a wide-open position.
+Still, they had been surrendering unit by unit in Belgium when we got our first real look at what these bastards did to unarmed civilians.
 You didn't have a good idea of what would happen from one day to the next.
 Things happened so fast.
 We moved out of France and turned toward southern Germany.
 As we passed through some of the towns of France, we saw such a pitiful sight.
 Women and children were shot at point-blank range.
 We saw survivors scrounging for bread, and the smell was enough to make anyone ill.

 It was the final months of the war, and it seemed obvious that the everyday German soldier lost his will to fight.
 More and more, they surrendered.
 Some of these Germans were disguised as civilians, sometimes wearing the clothes of the civilians they killed.
 We dealt with them extra special.
 Let's just say, they weren't there to see the end.

 In February of 1945, we destroyed Dresden.
 We probably had no need to, but we did it anyway.
+The city was largely reduced to embers anyway, and we took care of what was left.
 En route to Berlin, all of the bridges from Holland southward were taken out.
-All but one.
-Much to our surprise, the Nazi's forgot one bridge and we were on our way to Berlin.
+All but one - Remagen Bridge.
+Much to our surprise, the Nazis forgot one bridge, and we were on our way to Berlin.
 We heard later that Hitler executed the German unit that left the Remagen Bridge open for business.

 This all set the stage for my single biggest moment in my military career.

 I was called into the office of my Commanding Officer.
-I was told that I was to be in charge of a top-secret mission taking a school and hotel and to turn into a make-shift prison and interrogation center for the newly surrendered Nazi high-command. "…you will have just 72 hours, he said, and it has to be done to perfection.’’
+I was told that I was to be in charge of a top-secret mission taking a school and hotel and to turn into a make-shift prison and interrogation center for the newly surrendered Nazi high-command.
+I looked over my shoulder to make sure he wasn't talking to someone else, someone more senior than I was.
+My heart pounded and I think my legs were shaking.
+Then, bringing back to earth, he set a reality upon me that seemed impossible to fulfill. "…you will have just 72 hours, he said, and it has to be done to perfection.’’
+This was known at the time as No 74, Combined Services Detailed Interroation Centre.
+That's a lot to remember.
+Some of us tried sounding out the anaycronym, and it came out to something like "Sis-Dik" and naturally, that took on a whole new meaning.
+It was my first real exposure to the British.
+I could listen to them talk all day long.
+Down in the valley, that kind of English wouldn't be clearly understood.
+Our commanding officer, was working with the Brits to build an interrogation center and needed to repurpose a building in order to do this.
 It was to be built in Bad Nenndorf, Luxembourg, and I was to report directly to the battalion commander.

 Wow, what a huge responsibility.
 I had all of three days to get this in order.
-Well, nothing is impossible – nothing, when you have a good team of guys alongside you.
+Well, nothing is impossible – nothing.
+When you have a good team of guys alongside you, everyone has the same mission.
+It makes things easier.
+Of course, I wasn't just younger than most of them were, but I LOOKED younger.
+I looked like I was fourteen or so!
 I was lucky because I was well connected, and the supply depot at Arlon was great about getting us things like barbed wire and electrical supplies.
 Another depot was great at pulling in lumber and building pontoons so that we could quickly transport the things we needed to transport.

 We got everything together in about three days, and before I knew it I had a bunch of fighter planes circling overhead, escorting a convoy of the German High Command into our camp.
 We cut those hotel room doors in half so we could keep the lower half of the door locked at all times and keep the prisoners in their cells.
 The next step was to install steel rods in the windows to keep the Germans from escaping through the windows.